ayshaax/reproducible_research/README.md

 ## Assignment questions

-1) Annotate the README.md file in your repo with more detailed information about the analysis.
-Add a section on the results and include the estimates for N_0, r and K (also mention which experiment*.csv file you used).
+1) Annotate the **README.md** file in your repo with more detailed information about the analysis.
+Add a section on the results and include the estimates for $N_0$, $r$ and $K$ (also mention which experiment*.csv file you used).

-2) Use your estimates of N_0 and r to calculate the population size at t = 4980 min, assuming that the population grows exponentially.
+2) Use your estimates of $N_0$ and $r$ to calculate the population size at $t$ = 4980 min, assuming that the population grows exponentially.
 How does it compare to the population size predicted under logistic growth?

 3) Add an R script to your repository that makes a graph comparing the exponential and logistic growth curves (using the same parameter estimates you found).
-Upload this graph to your repo and include it in the README.md file so it can be viewed in the repo homepage.
+Upload this graph to your repo and include it in the **README.md** file so it can be viewed in the repo homepage.

 4) Sometimes we are interested in modelling a process that involves randomness.
 A good example is Brownian motion.
 We will explore how to simulate a random process in a way that it is reproducible:

-   - Fork the repository brownian_motion, and execute the code to produce a figure of a random walk.
+   - Fork the repository `brownian_motion`, and execute the code to produce a figure of a random walk.
 Save the figure of the path.
    - Execute the code again and make a figure comparing the paths 1 and 2.
 What do you observe?
    - Investigate the term *random seeds*.
 What is a random seed and how does it work?
    - Edit the script to make a reproducible simulation of Brownian motion.
 Commit the file and push it to your forked repo.